 Four Ways of Not Writing Software Bugs

 Software is great: it does amazing things.
-But software is also bad: it’s bloated & full of bugs.
-It may not be as buggy as it was twenty years ago, & clearly it was never buggy enough for people not to use it, but it’s bad enough even so.
-You can easily confirm this yourself by searching a news aggregator for “software bug” or “software glitch” & finding, as I now find from the past week alone, articles about 150,000 arrest records disappearing in the UK, 56,000 defective cars being recalled, interruptions in the Indian vaccination drive & so on.
+But software is also bad: it’s bloated and full of bugs.
+It may not be as buggy as it was twenty years ago, and clearly it was never buggy enough for people not to use it, but it’s bad enough even so.
+You can easily confirm this yourself by searching a news aggregator for “software bug” or “software glitch” and finding, as I now find from the past week alone, articles about 150,000 arrest records disappearing in the UK, 56,000 defective cars being recalled, interruptions in the Indian vaccination drive and so on.

 Or to borrow someone else’s words:

 I think it’s highly embarrassing for this profession that “program crashes/hangs/malfunctions” is such a common occurrence that 5 billion non-developers are not only acutely aware of it, but consider it an unsurprising state of things.

 It’s as if large parts of humankind were familiar with civil engineering jargon because collapsing bridges were a daily occurrence.

 What, then, to do?
 In general, you can get better at not writing bugs (i) by practicing writing code, (ii) by changing the conditions that make them more likely and (iii) by figuring out which sorts of behaviours can prevent them.
 Here I want to discuss (iii): how should we write code so as to reduce the risk of introducing bugs?
 That means I won’t discuss tooling, learning, project management or anything of that sort: I will limit my discussion to the activity of programming and will consider this in the context of software that is running in production systems, serving >1,000 users and for which defects can have serious adverse consequences.

 1. Consider Not Writing the Code in the First Place #

 Wayne Gretzky said that you miss 100% of the shots you don’t take.
 I say that you have 0% chance of introducing bugs in code you don’t write.